Duals of Higher Vector Spaces: n -duals and pairings

 This phenomenon is consistent with the situation for $n$-shifted symplectic structures explained in Remark 2.16, Example 2.20, and Example 2.23 of \cite{CuecaZhu2023}. \end{remark}

 \begin{remark} When extending this construction to the category of simplicial vector bundles, which has its own version of the Dold-Kan correspondence \cite{HoyoTrentinaglia2021}, extra care must be taken.
-Whatever the $n$-dual may be in this category, the above discussion still applies and the truncation might additionally cause issues with smoothness and regularity.
+Whatever the $n$-dual may be in this category, the above discussion still applies and the truncation might additionally cause problems because quotients of vector bundles may not be vector bundles again.
 These might cause the $n$-dual to not be representable as a simplicial vector bundle and ``fall out of the category''.
-We plan to discuss this in \cite{CuecaRonchi2024-temp}. \end{remark}
+We plan to discuss this in detail in \cite{CuecaRonchi-temp}.
+See also \cite{stefano-thesis}. \end{remark}

 \begin{example} As in Example \ref{ex:0dual}, the 0-dual pairing for a $\VS$ 0-groupoid is even non-degenerate at the level of spaces, and its IM-pairing is non-degenerate on chains.
-As we will show in \ref{rem:VS1Dual-DK}, the 1-dual pairing for a $\VS$ 1-groupoid is also non-degenerate at the level of spaces, and its IM-pairing is non-degenerate on chains.
-The situation changes entirely for the 2-dual pairing, as we will see in \ref{rem:VS2Dual-DK}, since this is only homologically non-degenerate even for $\VS$ 2-groupoids.
+As we will show in Remark \ref{rem:VS1Dual-DK}, the 1-dual pairing for a $\VS$ 1-groupoid is also non-degenerate at the level of spaces, and its IM-pairing is non-degenerate on chains before taking homology.
+The situation changes entirely for the 2-dual pairing, as we will see in Remark \ref{rem:VS2Dual-DK}.
+The 2-dual paring becomes only homologically non-degenerate even for $\VS$ 2-groupoids.
 This can be interpreted as the 2-dual containing additional information that is redundant up to homotopy. \end{example}

 \begin{theorem} Let $\huaV$ and $\huaW$ be simplicial vector spaces and $\alpha : \huaV \otimes \huaW \to B^n\R$ an $n$-shifted simplicial pairing between them.
 The following diagrams commute:

 Additionally, if $\huaW$ is at most an $n$-type, then $\alpha$ is homologically non-degenerate if and only if $\alpha^r$ is a weak equivalence.
 Analogously, if $\huaV$ is at most an $n$-type, then $\alpha$ is homologically non-degenerate if and only if $\alpha^l$ is a weak equivalence. \end{theorem}